 The Forum has its basis in a joint statement launched on 10 January 2011, which was published in the 'Lancet'.

 - Find out more about the background to the statement

 - Read the ‘Lancet’ commentary article [PDF 48KB]

 We are committed to engaging as broad a base of funders in these discussions as possible, and the statement will remain open for other funding organisations to join as signatories and partners over time.

 We would welcome feedback at any time from the community with respect to priorities for this work.
-If you would like to share your views, please contact David Carr at the Wellcome Trust.
+If you would like to share your views or are considering becoming a partner, please contact David Carr at the Wellcome Trust.